akkartik/mu/mu.md

 literals in floating-point registers, copy them to general-purpose registers and then convert them to floating-point.

-One pattern you may have noticed above is that the floating-point instructions above always write to registers.
-The only exceptions are `copy` instructions, which can write to memory locations.
+The floating-point instructions above always write to registers.
+The only instructions that can write floats to memory are `copy` instructions.

 ```
 var/xreg <- copy var2/xreg2